gerryvel/Motordaten/README.md

 - Case Wago 789

 The Website use LittleFS Filesystem.
 You must use Partition Schemes "Minimal SPIFFS with APPS and OTA".
-The HTML Data upload separately with "ESP 32 Scetch Data upload" from /data directory.
+The HTML Data upload separately with
+- "ESP 32 Skcetch Data upload" (Arduino IDE) or
+- PlatformIO > Build Filesystem and Upload Filesystem Image (PlatformIO) from /data directory.

 # Wiring diagram